Which exchange rates to use for corporate finance, tax, and accounting.

 Reference-only rates.
 In most cases, and certainly for the larger Central Banks, they are explicit in that the data being published is for reference only.
 In other words, not intended for use in evaluating transactions or risk.
 This leaves companies with a gap if they are using Central Bank rates to understand their market risk.

-So, which exchange rate should companies use?
+Which exchange rate should companies use?

 The business and finance context determines which rate should be used.
 Where compliance with local regulations or accounting standards requires it, clearly Central Bank rates should be used in financial reporting.
 To understand a firm’s risk, price actual cross-border transactions, or to set products and services foreign jurisdictions, a true market price is required.
 And even in these cases, due to the OTC nature of the foreign exchange market discussed above there is no single source of truth for currency rates.